-Lennard Brook (EBN1), Yal Yal Brook (EBN5), Sawpit Gully(EBN25) and Egerton (EBN26) recorded TON concentrations above the guideline on every sampling occasion.
-This is consistent with results from 2012.
-Lennard Brook TON concentrations ranged between 2.2mg/L and 3mg/L. Yal Yal Brook TON concentrations ranged between 0.91mg/L and 1.2mg/L. Sawpit Gully TON concentrations ranged between 0.25mg/L and 0.87 mg/L. Egerton TON concentrations ranged between 0.66mg/L and 0.95mg/L. Roxburghe recorded TON concentrations above the guidline on 3 occaisions and ranged from 0.58mg/L to 1.7mg/L. Rocky Gully (EBN6) recorded TON concentrations above the guidline on 2 occaisions.
-Muchea North (EBN11), Ki-it Brook (EBN22) and Peters Rd recorded TON concentrations above guidelines on 1 out of 4 occasions sampled and ranged between 0.33mg/L and 0.5Mg/L, which is only slightly above the guideline.
+Lennard Brook (EBN1), Yal Yal Brook (EBN5), Sawpit Gully(EBN25) Roxburgh ave (EBN29) and Egerton (EBN26) recorded TON concentrations above the guideline on every sampling occasion.
+This is consistent with results from 2013.
+Lennard Brook TON concentrations ranged between 2.5mg/L and 3.4mg/L. Yal Yal Brook TON concentrations ranged between 1mg/L and 1.3mg/L. Sawpit Gully TON concentrations ranged between 0.26mg/L and 0.90 mg/L. Egerton TON concentrations ranged between 1.1mg/L and 2.3mg/L. Roxburghe TON concentrations ranged from 0.33mg/L to 1.3mg/L. Roxby Gully (EBN6) recorded TON concentrations above the guideline on 3 occasions.
+Airfield Rd (EBN2) recorded TON Concentrations above the guideline on 2 occasions.
+Muchea East (EBN10) Muchea North (EBN11), Chandala West(EBN3), Wandena North (EBN7) Ki-it Brook (EBN22) and Peters Rd recorded TON concentrations above guidelines on 1 out of 4 occasions sampled and ranged between 0.19mg/L and 0.58Mg/L, which is only slightly above the guideline.
 Some of these results are high in comparison to other sampling sites within the Ellen Brook catchment as TON is directly available to plants and therefore has a direct correlation with algal blooms.
 These exceedences are potentially a result of the surrounding intensive land uses (golf course and urban development and agriculture), (Horwood, 1997).

-Lennard Brook (EBN1) recorded TON concentrations twenty times greater than the guideline value, and Yal Yal Brook (EBN5) recorded concentrations over eight times greater than the guideline.
+Lennard Brook (EBN1) recorded TON concentrations twenty two times greater than the guideline value, and Yal Yal Brook (EBN5) recorded concentrations over eight times greater then the guideline.
 These sites are perennial tributaries in the northern half of the catchment (Figure 5).
 Lennard Brook is a proclaimed waterway, an important source of water for nearby horticulture, so monitoring of this site should continue.
 Potential sources of the elevated TON concentrations are linked to land use including

-Ellen Brook Catchment Water Quality Monitoring Snapshot July - October 2013 an abattoir on Lennard Brook, and intensive horticulture further upstream on both waterways which use high levels of fertiliser.
+Ellen Brook Catchment Water Quality Monitoring Snapshot June - September 2014 an abattoir on Lennard Brook, and intensive horticulture further upstream on both waterways which use high levels of fertiliser.